arplaboratory/RotorTM/README.md

 |`Initial Condition`|Initial conditions for robots and payload|

 ## Dependencies and Installation
-The RotorTM package is dependent on MATLAB(>version 2020), MATLAB ROS Toolbox and ROS.
+The RotorTM package is dependent on MATLAB(>version 2020), MATLAB ROS Toolbox, MATLAB Optimization Tookbox, and ROS.
 ```
 $ cd /path/to/your/workspace
 $ git clone https://github.com/arplaboratory/RotorTM.git